CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/terraform-template-box.md

         * `ssh-keys = "root:${file("${var.public_key_file}")}"`
         * `source = "${var.install_script}"`

-    * Deployment policy info as variables.
-When a Terraform box is deployed on Google or Amazon provider, the location selected on the Policy box is available as Terraform variables to be used in templates:
+    * Deployment policy configuration as variables: When a Terraform box is deployed on Google or Amazon provider, the location selected on the Policy box is available as Terraform variables to be used in templates:

         * Variables available on Google: `${var.provider_google_region}` and `${var.provider_google_zone}`
         * Variables available on Amazon: `${var.provider_aws_region}`

 **Note:** As you’re authoring, it’s important to check that the template is valid.
-While Cloud Application Manager validates the correctness of format and the template syntax correctness, we can’t know whether resources specified are available in the provider used or whether property values of a resource are valid.
+While Cloud Application Manager validates the correctness of format and the template syntax correctness, we can’t know whether resources specified are available in the provider used or whether property va lues of a resource are valid.
 For that level of checking, it’s best to test launch the Terraform box instance from Cloud Application Manager and refine the template in real-time.

 ### Update a Terraform configuration in Real-Time